religiosa1/git-webhook-receiver/README.md

   corresponding build scripts/actions (either as a standalone script or [crossplatform inline scripts](#inline-scripts-and-standalone-scripts))
-- set webhooks for those repo in their git services (github, gitea, gitlab, etc.) to post to {YOUR_HOST}/{PROJECT_NAME}
+- set webhooks for those repo in their git services (github, gitea, gitlab, etc.) to post to {YOUR_HOST}/projects/{PROJECT_NAME}
-- start the service, it will listen for the webhook posts and runs the actions you described in the config (building your projects or whatever) when those webhooks are fired from git
+- start the service, it will listen for the webhook posts and run the actions you described in the config (building your projects or whatever) when those webhooks are fired from git